-It's crucial that you know the difference between fact and fiction when it comes to budgeting.
+It's crucial to tell fact from fiction when it comes to budgeting.
 If you Google "how to create a budget," not only will you end up with an overwhelming amount of information, but you also will find that a lot of it isn't remotely true.

-Here are 12 common budgeting myths that you and I and everyone else need to stop believing — right now.
+Here are 12 common budgeting myths we all need to stop believing — right now.

 OK, let's clear this myth up right away.
 Yes, you should aim to stay on or under budget, but the reality is that life happens and no one is perfect.